 Similar to the Barack Obama page for Redditors, you can highlight messages based on where your page visitors come from.

 This is a great way to highlight your partners or referral companies.
 For example, if you sell essential oils and a popular wellness coach included a link to your products in his or her monthly email newsletter, you could include a message such as “Welcome, X readers!
 Here’s your $10 discount code.”

 Likewise, you could welcome those coming from your Twitter or Instagram ad or even from your podcast or an external blog article.

 You’d do this using UTM variables and using the “field is a value” and “last source” conditions to dictate which block is shown to which visitors.

 Invite Customers to Local Meetups or Promote Location-specific Events

 People tend to be drawn to anything mentioning their name; the same often applies to anything mentioning their hometown.
 If you host customer events or meetups in various locations, you can be sure to inform the customers in those locations about them on your landing pages.

 You likely have your customers’ address information either based on their payment information from their purchase or if you have geolocation turned on in your Ontraport account.
 You can simply use the “field is a value” condition on your block and set the “city” field to the city of your event, such as “Chicago.”
-Customers who visit your page who reside in Chicago will see the block promoting your upcoming meetup in Chicago.
+Customers who visit your page and reside in Chicago will see the block promoting your upcoming meetup in their city.